rutvik110/Flutter-Firebase-Features-Templates/README.md

 * Adding More Auth Providers
 * Upload And Download of files across various platforms
 *

-## Note
-Features not yet tested with ios devices.
-Don't have the mac currently to test them out.
 <!-- ## Contributing

 If you would like to contribute to this project then please follow the guidelines for contributing.